gyulanemeth/bluefox.email/posts/collecting-contacts-with-bluefox-email-draft.md

 ### How Captcha Protects Your Lists

-When captcha is enabled, users must complete a simple verification (like selecting images or checking a box) before submitting the form.
+When captcha is enabled, users must complete a simple verification (entering the visible code) before submitting the form.
 This:
 - Blocks automated bot submissions
 - Prevents spam attacks
 - Protects your list quality